-Here we take a look at the world of Eddie Opara, one of the judges for this year’s PRINT Regional Design Awards.
-Meet all of the judges and enter the competition here.
+Here we take a look at the world of Eddie Opara, one of the judges for the 2017 PRINT Regional Design Awards.
 Every year thousands of art directors, studios and creative professionals not only enter the RDA, but also look to it to find the country’s top talent.
 Will you be next?

 Eddie Opara was born in Wandsworth, London in 1972.